Brazzaville to Kinshasa River Crossing – 7 Easy Steps

 We gave our fixer 20,000 CFA each and our passports here to take care of our tickets, additional payments/bribes and his fee included.

-Show your passport and documents to them, they want to see your visa for Democratic Republic of Congo (DRC).
+Show your passport and documents to them, they want to see your visa for the Democratic Republic of Congo (DRC).
 If all is OK, then walk through this gate.

 This officer checks your passport and stamps you out of The Republic of Congo.